 - All data in transit are encrypted.

-- Unclear whether this product provides notice in the event of a data breach.
+- Notice is provided in the event of a data breach.

 - Users can interact with untrusted users, including strangers and/or adults.